HungGod/IntelligenceQuest/README.md

 A game where the protagonist gets more intelligent.

 ## System Requirements
-- **OpenGL 4.6** required (Linux and Windows distributions updated post 2014 should be compatible.
+- **OpenGL 4.6** required (Linux and Windows distributions post 2014 should be compatible.
 MacOS is not.)

 To check your OpenGL version, download the [OpenGL Extensions Viewer](https://www.realtech-vr.com/home/glview)